Understanding The Demat Holding Account Statement And How To Download It

 Consolidated Account Statement

 This document is the most crucial piece of the process when one is trying to read their demat account statement.
-A Consolidated Account statement or CAS is a single document that contains all transactional as well as investment details pertaining to mutual fund investments and depository accounts
+A Consolidated Account statement, or CAS, is a single document that contains all transactional as well as investment details about mutual fund investments and depository accounts.

 Essentially, it is a compilation of all investments and transactions made through these modes.
-Accessing the CAS will help individuals better read their demat account statement and can be employed whilst trying to figure out how to check demat account balance and statements.
+Accessing the CAS will help individuals better read their demat account statement, and can be employed while trying to figure out how to check the demat account balance and statements.

 Additionally, it also provides detailed documentation of any holdings the investor might have and allows for a summarised view of all investments.
 Since it is accessed by taking into account the NSDL and CDSL, it also allows investors to view statements across demat accounts regardless of the broker.